njames/talks/README.md

 All my talks in markdown so I can edit from anywhere and present with reveal.js

-## Reuse at will for non-commercial use.
+## Reuse at will ~for non-commercial use.~
 While this is a WIP space while talks are developed, you are open to reuse this content with a non-commercial attribution licence.
-That means in broad terms personal learning is great, while getting paid to deliver this material is not.
+That means in broad terms personal learning is great. ~, while getting paid to deliver this material is not.~ if you

+You know what - if you can get paid for deliving this content from these slides - send me an email and we will work something out ;)